 Many cars have multiple airbags.
-They are designed to provide extra protection in addition to seat belts.
+They are designed to provide extra protection to the occupants in a crash in addition to seat belts.

-Most new cars are fitted with a driver airbag in the steering wheel and a front passenger airbag in the dashboard.
-Side airbags, fitted in the vehicle sides or the seats, are becoming common, and 'curtain' airbags that drop down in front of the rear seats are being introduced in some cars.
-At least one manufacturer has developed an airbag that is fitted inside a seat belt.
+Most cars are fitted with a driver airbag in the steering wheel and a front passenger airbag in the dashboard.
+Side airbags, fitted in the vehicle sides or the seats, are also common, and some cars have 'curtain' airbags that drop down in front of the rear seats.

-Airbags inflate rapidly (and then immediately deflate), cushioning the occupants and preventing or reducing contact with parts of the vehicle likely to cause injury, such as the steering wheel or dashboard.
+Airbags inflate rapidly (and then immediately deflate), cushioning the occupants and preventing or reducing contact with parts of the vehicle that are likely to cause injury, such as the steering wheel or dashboard.
 In order to provide protection, airbags fully inflate in less than one second, expanding at anything up to 160 mph.
 This means that they inflate with a considerable amount of force.
-If a car occupant is too close to an airbag and is hit by it as it inflates, she/he could be injured.
+A car occupant who is too close to an airbag and is hit by it as it inflates, could be injured.

-- Always ensure that your child is in an appropriate child restraint that is suitable for the car and seat on which it is being used, and that it is securely fitted.
+- Always ensure that your child is in an appropriate child car seat that is suitable for the car in which it is being used, and that it is securely fitted.
 Make sure the child is securely held by the child seat harness or seat belt.

 - Make sure that children travel in the rear of the car, if possible - it is safer.

-- Never put a rearward-facing baby seat in the front if there is a passenger airbag.
+- Never put a rearward-facing baby seat in the front if there is an active passenger airbag.

 - Do not put a forward-facing child seat in the front, unless there is no other choice.
-In this case, make sure the car seat is as far back as possible, the child seat is securely fitted and the child is securely held by the seat belt or child seat harness, keeping the child as far as possible from the dashboard.
+If you must do so, make sure the car seat is as far back as possible, the child seat is securely fitted and the child is securely held by the seat belt or child seat harness, keeping the child as far as possible from the dashboard.
 Ask the vehicle manufacturer how far the airbag comes out as it deploys and whether it is safe to use a child seat.

-- If there are other types of airbag in the car, ask the vehicle manufacturer how far they come out as they deploy and whether it is safe to use a child seat near the airbag.
+- If there are other types of airbag in the car, check the vehicle handbook or ask the vehicle manufacturer how far they come out as they deploy and whether it is safe to use a child seat near the airbag.

 - The front passenger seat should be as far back from the dashboard as possible.
 The passenger should sit upright and as far back as possible.

-- Passengers should never put their feet on the dashboard, nor attach anything to the dashboard over or near the airbag.
+- Passengers should never put their feet on the dashboard, or attach anything to the dashboard over or near the airbag.

 - If there are side airbags, make sure that the passenger sits properly in the seat and does not lean close to, or against, the door or window.

-- If there are any other types of airbag in the car, ask the vehicle manufacturer how far they come out as they deploy.
+- If there are any other types of airbag in the car, check the vehicle handbook or ask the vehicle manufacturer how far they come out as they deploy.

 - Place the driver's seat as far back as possible while ensuring that you can safely and comfortably operate all of the vehicle's controls.
 There should be at least 10 inches (25 cm) from the centre of the steering wheel and your chest.
 However, airbags differ from car to car, so ask the vehicle manufacturer for advice about the minimum distance between you and the airbag.